-The Consumer Price Index Report contains detailed information on Oklahoma’s CPI and comparisons with the region and nation.
+The Consumer Price Index Report contains detailed information on CPI and Inflation with regional and national comparisons.

 Your Research & Economic Analysis Services Team